-A great place to start is in the nation’s capital of Bridgetown, one of the main shopping districts on the island with the widest variety of shopping options all in the one place.
-From local to international fare, banking facilities, crystal and jewellery, duty free shopping, pharmacies, shoe stores, and so much more, a trip to Bridgetown is a must on any shoppers list!
+A great place to start is in the nation’s capital of Bridgetown, one of the central shopping districts on the island with the most extensive variety of shopping options all in the one place.
+From local to international fare, banking facilities, crystal and jewelry, duty-free shopping, pharmacies, shoe stores, and so much more, a trip to Bridgetown is a must on any shoppers list!

 In Bridgetown, the two main streets for shopping are Broad Street and Swan Street.

 In Broad Street, you’ll find mostly duty free items and designer brands, but there are also some local fashions and specialty stores for you to visit along the way.